dutertetimes/dutertetimes.github.io/_posts/news/peace_process/2016-08-27-Joint Statement on the Resumption of Formal Talks Between GRP and NDFP.md

 The two Panels agreed on the following:

-## I. Reaffirmation of Previous Agreements
+## 1. Reaffirmation of Previous Agreements

 The GRP and NDFP Negotiating Panels (henceforth, the Parties) reaffirmed the previously signed agreements since The Hague Joint Declaration of 1992 and resolved to conduct formal talks and consultations in accordance with said agreements.